In a recent article

 print(sorted(sources, key=lambda s: s['page']))

 In the last few lines, we implemented a main method to test our DocChat.
-We create a DocChat instance and process the document we want to chat about.
-Then we ask two questions and just print the answers.
+We create a DocChat instance and

-Depending on the PDF you choose, you will get different answers, but the answers should be meaningful and contextually appropriate.
+Depending on the PDF you choose, you will get different answers, but the answers should be meaningful and

 We use pipenv